ismasan/jbundle/README.md

 All defined filters will run on the src for all these cases.

-## JBundlefile
+## Jfile

-You can add configuration in a JBundlefile in the root of your project.
+You can add configuration in a Jfile in the root of your project.

     version '1.0.1'